-Just a reminder that from the 1st July 2018 new law kicked in that enabled Australian retirees to sell the family home (think downsize) and deposit \$300,000 for each of the husband and the wife into a Superannuation fund.
+Just a reminder that from the 1st July 2018 new law kicked in that enables Australian retirees to sell the family home (think downsize) and deposit \$300,000 for each of the husband and the wife into a Superannuation fund.
 The theory is that the \$300k/\$600k will enable the owners to stay at home longer.
 Sounds good, but as always, there are some rules and things to weigh-up which include the following;

-- 1) Currently, the Taxpayer must be 65 years or older and must have owned the family home (CGT main residence) for at least 10 years. (but see note above wherein the March 2022 Budget it was proposed that the eligibility age would be reduced from age 65 to 60) - 2) The Taxpayers are not required to buy another home; what's more, they can buy a more expensive home. - 3) The contribution is a non-concessional contribution, but it does not count towards the non-concessional contribution cap) and there is no need to pass the Work Test (indeed, there is no work test) nor is there any upper age limit.. - 4) But if your Transfer Balance Account has reached your Transfer Balance Cap, the \$300K must stay in the accumulation compartment (whereat earnings are subject to 15% tax) - 5) A bit of a downer is that the \$300K in the superfund will be included by Centrelink in both the Asset and Income tests.
-Plus, they are counted in determining eligibility for age care and home care facilities. - 6) The contribution to Super must be made within 90 days of Settlement (Settlement is when you have received the proceeds of your home). - 7) The big one to ponder is, will the downsize (after costs) leave you enough extra money to make it all worthwhile?
+- 1) For downsizer contributions made between 1st July 2022 and 31st December 2022, the eligible individual must be aged 60 or order.
+For downsizer contributions made from 1st January 2023, the eligible individual must be aged 55 or older. - 2) The individual must have owned the family home (CGT main residence) for at least 10 years. - 3) The Individuals are not required to buy another home; what's more, they can buy a more expensive home. - 4) The contribution is a non-concessional contribution; however, it does not count towards the non-concessional contribution cap) and there is no need to pass the Work Test (indeed, there is no work test) nor is there any upper age limit. - 5) But if your Transfer Balance Account has reached your Transfer Balance Cap (ie \$1.7m for 2023 FY), the \$300K must stay in the accumulation compartment of the fund (at which earnings are subject to a 15% tax rate.) - 6) A bit of a downer is that the \$300K in the Superfund will be included by Centrelink in both the Asset and Income tests.
+Plus, the monies are counted in determining eligibility for aged care and home care facilities. - 7) Some good news is that from the 1st January 2023 you have 24 months during which the house proceeds remain exempt from the Assets Test. (you can use this time to purchase, build or renovate another home. - 8) The contribution to Super must be made within 90 days of Settlement (Settlement is when you have received the proceeds of your home). - 9) Individuals aged 55-59 year old, if they receive the proceeds of sale prior to the 1st January 2023, they can make downsizer contributions from 1st January 2023 as long as the contributions are made within 90 days of receiving the proceeds. - 10) The big one to ponder is, will the downsize (after costs) leave you enough extra money to make it all worthwhile?